 Let $\uQ$ be a skewed-gentle polarized quiver.
 We extend and slightly generalize the notion of fringing from~\cite[Sec.~3]{BY20} to our setting of skewed-gentle polarized quivers.

 \begin{Def} Let $\uQ\subset\uQ^f$ be an inclusion of skewed-gentle polarized quivers.
-We say that $\uQ^f$ is a \emph{fringing} of $\uQ$ if the following two conditions hold: \begin{itemize} \item[(1)] For each {\emph interior vertex} $i\in\uQ_0\subset\uQ^f_0$ we have
+We say that $\uQ^f$ is a \emph{fringing} of $\uQ$ if the following two conditions hold: \begin{itemize} \item[(1)] For each interior vertex $i\in\uQ_0\subset\uQ^f_0$ we have

-\item[(2)] For each \emph{fringe arrow} $\alp\in\uQ^f_1\setminus\uQ_1$ we have: $s(\alp)\in \uQ_0$ implies $\ut(\alp)\in (\uQ_0^f\setminus \uQ_0)\times\{+1\}$, and $s(\alp)\in\uQ^f_0\setminus\uQ_0$ implies $s_1(\alp)=+1$ and $t(\alp)\in Q_0$. \end{itemize} \end{Def} In particular, each fringe arrow connects a \emph{fringe vertex} $j\in\uQ^f_0\setminus\uQ_o$ with an interior vertex.
-Moreover, each fringe vertex has valency at most 2, since at a fringe vertex the polarization is by definition always $+1$.
+\item[(2)] For each \emph{fringe arrow} $\alp\in\uQ^f_1\setminus\uQ_1$ we have: $s(\alp)\in \uQ_0$ implies $\ut(\alp)\in (\uQ_0^f\setminus \uQ_0)\times\{+1\}$, and $s(\alp)\in\uQ^f_0\setminus\uQ_0$ implies $s_1(\alp)=+1$ and $t(\alp)\in Q_0$. \end{itemize} \end{Def} In particular, each fringe arrow connects a \emph{fringe vertex} $j\in Q^f_0\setminus Q_0$ with an interior vertex.
+Moreover, each fringe vertex has valency at most 2, since at a fringe vertex the polarization is, by definition, always $+1$.
 It is clear that each skewed-gentle polarized quiver admits a fringing, however our fringings are not unique.
 For example, in the following display, two non-isomorphic fringings of the same skewed-gentle polarized quiver $\uQ$ with $Q_0=\{1,2,3\}$ and $\Qsp=\{\eps\}$, from Section~\ref{ssec:ExSt}, are exhibited.

 Note, that the operator $\tau_{\uQ^f}$ from Section~\ref{ssec:AR-adm} acts on $\bx\in\Adm_s(\uQ)$ by replacing each unpunctured (trivial) letter by the corresponding cohook, which ends then in a fringe vertex.
-As observed in~\cite{BY20}, this regular behaves has several avengers.
+As observed in~\cite{BY20}, this regular behavior has several advantages.